Case (singer): Music career

 In 2001, as the first artist on the new Def Soul imprint, Case released his third album Open Letter and topped the charts with the Tim & Bob produced hit song "Missing You."
 Open Letter, Case's most well-known album went gold.
-"Missing You" is Case's only #1 single to date as it topped the R&B charts and reached #4 on the Billboard Hot 100.
+"Missing You" is Case's only No. 1 single to date as it topped the R&B charts and reached No. 4 on the Billboard Hot 100.
 Later that year, Case also appeared on rapper Ja Rule's hit "Livin' It Up," as well as releasing one more single from his album, "Not Your Friend."
 After the success of Open Letter, Case moved to Atlanta to be closer to his children.
 He earned his first two nominations for Best Male R&B Vocal Performance ("Missing You") and Best Rap/Sung Collaboration ("Livin' It Up") at the 44th Grammy Awards in 2002.
 He lost both to "U Remind Me" by Usher and "Let Me Blow Ya Mind" by Eve and Gwen Stefani, respectively.

 Case's success has been partly due to his appearance on movie soundtracks.
 Many of Case's most popular tracks appear on the soundtracks for Nutty Professor, Rush Hour, Nutty Professor II: The Klumps and The Best Man.
 These singles were "Touch Me Tease Me" (Nutty Professor), "Faded Pictures" (Rush Hour), "Best Man I Can Be" (The Best Man) and "Missing You" (Nutty Professor II).
-Case's single, "Shoulda Known Betta" (featuring Ghostface), reached #87 on the R&B charts in 2004.
+Case's single, "Shoulda Known Betta" (featuring Ghostface), reached No. 87 on the R&B chart in 2004.
 The single appeared on the Johnson Family Vacation soundtrack, and was produced by The Neptunes.